Read Write Inc

 - Writing task linked closely to the book read that week.
 These tasks develop vocabulary, spelling, sentence structure and punctuation

-Children will read a colour banded book.
+Children will read a colour banded book in lessons.
 This has been assessed at their level.
+They will be sent home with a matched home reading book.

 How does RWI work at Pinner Wood?